mariohernandez/mariohernandezio/src/blog/vitejs.md

 * `vite-plugin-checker` is a plugin that can run TypeScript, VLS, vue-tsc, ESLint, and Stylelint in worker thread.
 * We imported `vite-plugin-checker` and also created a new plugin with two checks, one for ESLint and the other for Stylelint.
 * By default the new checks will run when we execute `npm run build`, but we also added them as individual commands so we can run them on demand.

+### Configure rules for ESLint and Stylelint

+Both ESLint and Stylelint use configuration files where we can configure the various rules we want to enforce when writing code.
+The files they use are `.eslintrc.yml` and `.stylint.js` respectively.
+Get copies of each of these files and save them in the root of your project.

 To test all the functionality we've implemented, run the commands below and then try updating any of the CSS in the project to ensure the changes are reflected in Storybook.
 You could also try writing bad CSS or JS to see the linters warning you about the errors.